-For example, I might wake up giving thanks to my Creator in extended prayer and meditation, then fix myself a really great breakfast.
+For example, I might wake up giving thanks to my Creator in extended prayer and meditation, and then fix myself a really great breakfast.
 I might clean out the family car or organize our shared storage unit and tell the little ones stories about our ancestors.
-For the community aspect, I might give a neighbor a ride to the store in that spotless family car or donate the gently used clothes and toys from the closets I organized in our home.
+For the community aspect, I could give a neighbor a ride to the store in that spotless family car or donate gently used clothes and toys from the closets I organized in our home.
 And for our race as a whole?
-This year I’m switching my account (back) to our local black bank.
-And I’m spreading the gospel of Black Love Day with this post!
+This year, I’m switching my account (back) to our local black bank, and I’m spreading the gospel of Black Love Day with this post!

 After I became aware of Black Love Day, I would post about it each year.
 I even have a copy of Mama Ayo’s Black Love Book somewhere in that storage unit.
 My first collective observance of Black Love Day was a few years ago at Community Book Center in New Orleans.
 It was a small but powerful event where five dynamic community leaders spoke briefly about showing love in each of the five tenets.
 But honestly, it’s taken me at least a decade – and this article – to give this much advance thought to how to actually demonstrate my love.

 So if you have never heard of Black Love Day before, it’s okay!
 Take baby steps, or if you are feeling froggy, take a giant leap into the deep end of Black Love Day.
 Either way, take a digital stroll to the African American Holiday Association’s website to learn a little more about this special day.
 There’s a live discussion at noon EST, centered around this year’s theme: “Clearing Cellular Memory to find Love and Peace.”
 At 8 pm EST, the annual Black Love relationship ceremony will take place, and you can see that online as well.